Release Date: December 2, 2021 (North America)

 ART AND MUSIC

-If you’re not new to Otome Games, you’ve probably seen this distinctive art style before, and that’s because the overall artwork of Dairoku was done by the Japanese Illustrator Suoh, who was also the artist behind the otome game, Bad Apple Wars, and ALICE-ALICE.
+Those who are not new to Otome Games, have probably seen this title’s distinctive art style before, and that’s because the overall artwork of Dairoku was done by the Japanese Illustrator Suoh, who was also the artist behind the otome game, Bad Apple Wars, and ALICE-ALICE.
 I’ve been following this artist’s previous works, (she’s mostly done a lot of DRAMA CD projects and a few otome games in the past) & I am just a big fan of her unique art style.
 I feel like I say this a lot to most of my fav.
 Otome game artist (laughs), but I really have nothing but praises for them! (´ ε ` )♡

 I guess if I had to nitpick, I thought some of Dairoku’s background art were too simple, sometimes even bland.